Womencancode/event-speaker/README.md

 - Check the milestone date for confirmation of the event date.

 ## Code of conduct:
-LNUG has a [code of conduct](CODE_OF_CONDUCT.md) that speakers as well as attendees are expected to observe - please be sure to read it and comply with it in your participation with LNUG
+Women CAN Code has a [code of conduct](CODE_OF_CONDUCT.md) that speakers as well as attendees are expected to observe - please be sure to read it and comply with it in your participation with LNUG

 ## After the event
 Please tweet a url to your slides and put the link in your proposal as a comment.